-- Shake well before use. - Twist off the bottle cap. - After cap is removed, if tamper evident snap collar is loose, remove before using product. - Hold the bottle, pointing down, between your thumb and fingers. - Tilt your head back. - Pull down your lower eyelid with a clean finger, until there is a 'pocket' between the eyelid and your eye.
+- Shake well before use. - Turn the closed bottle upside down and shake down once before each use. - Twist off the bottle cap. - After cap is removed, if a tamper evident snap collar is present and is loose, remove before using product. - Hold the bottle, pointing down, between your thumb and fingers. - Tilt your head back. - Pull down your lower eyelid with a clean finger, until there is a 'pocket' between the eyelid and your eye.
 The drop will go in here (picture 1). - Bring the bottle tip close to the eye.
 Do this in front of a mirror if it helps. - Do not touch your eye or eyelid, surrounding areas or other surfaces with the dropper.
-It could infect the drops. - Gently press on the base of the bottle to release one drop of NEVANAC at a time. - Do not squeeze the bottle: it is designed so that a gentle press on the bottom is all that it needs (picture 2).
+It could infect the drops. - Gently squeeze the sides of the bottle until one drop is released into your eye (picture 2).

 If you use drops in both eyes, repeat the steps for your other eye.
+It is not necessary to close and shake the bottle between administrations for both eyes.
 Close the bottle cap firmly immediately after use.